ipilcher/sht/robin-hood.md

 Probe sequence length (PSL) is a core concept of Robin Hood hashing.

+In an open-addressing hash table, the PSL of an entry is the number of probes &mdash;
-The probe sequence length of an entry stored in the table is the distance between the entry's ideal position in the table and its actual position.
-For example, consider an entry whose hash value is `0x81f62af3`.
-If that entry is stored in a hash table with 16 buckets, its ideal position is 3, where it would have a PSL of 0.
-If it is actually stored at position 5, because of hashing collisions¹, its PSL is 2.
+in addition to the initial probe of its ideal position &mdash; required to locate an entry in the table.
+For example, an entry with a hash value of `0x81f62af3`, stored in a hash table with 16 buckets, has an ideal position of 3 (`0x81f62af3 % 16 = 3)`.
+At that position, its PSL is 0, because no additional probes are required to locate it in the table.
+If it were instead stored at position 7, it would have a PSL of 4, because because 4 additional probes would be required to locate it (3 → 4 → 5 → 6 → 7).

-The PSL concept is also applied when searching the table &mdash; either to retrieve the value associated with a key or to find a position at which  a new key can be added to the table.
-The hypothetical PSL of the key is 0 when its ideal position is being checked, and it is incremented each time that the search algorithm advances to the next position.
-Thus, when considering a particular position within the table, the hypothetical PSL of the key is equal to the (possibly hypothetical) PSL of an entry storing that key at that position.
+PSL can also be thought of as the distance between an entry's actual and ideal positions, but the wrap-around behavior of hash tables must be accounted for.
+Consider an entry with a hash value of `0x49a338ff` stored at position 1 in a table with 16 buckets.
+The entry's ideal position is 15, and its PSL is 2 (15 → 0 → 1).
+Simple subtraction will not yield the correct result (`1 - 15 = -14`).
+To account for potential wrap-around, the following formula can be used.

+*PSL = (actual_position - ideal_position + table_size) mod table_size*

+This formula can also  be used to calculate a **hypothetical** PSL value for any key (whether present in the table or not) at any position.
+I.e., what would the PSL of this key be if it were stored at that position.

+*PSL_h = (hypothetical_position - ideal_position + table_size) mod table_size*

+The Robin Hood insertion and search algorithms depend heavily on PSLs (actual and hypothetical), although they are calculated with addition rather than the formulas above.

 ## Insertion algorithm

 The insertion algorithm operates as follows.

-1. The ideal position of the key to be inserted (the "candidate key") is computed, and the search for a position at which the key can be stored begins at that position.
-At its ideal position, the candidate's PSL is 0.
+1. The ideal position of the key to be inserted (the "candidate key") is computed, and the search for a suitable storage position begins there.
+At its ideal position, the candidate's (hypothetical) PSL is 0.

-2. If the position being examined (the current position) is empty, store the key at that position and stop.
+2. If the position being examined (the current position) is empty, store the candidate at that position and stop.

-3. If the PSL of the entry at the current position is equal to the candidate's PSL, check whether the entry's key is equal to the candidate's key.
+3. If the PSL of the entry at the current position is equal to the candidate's PSL, check whether the entry's key is equal to the candidate key.

-   This check can be skipped if it is known that the candidate key is not present in the table.
+   **This check can be skipped if it is known that the candidate key is not present in the table.**

    If the keys are equal, then the candidate key is already present in the hash table at the current position.
 Update the value associated with the